 Automated member outreach

 According to Nutripy's data, studios using an AI assistant on WhatsApp see an average of 90% of trial inquiries convert to confirmed bookings without staff intervention.
-The AI draws on the studio's website content and past conversation history to answer questions naturally, then proactively guides the prospect toward booking.
+The AI draws on the studio's website content and past conversation history to answer questions naturally, then proactively guides the prospect toward booking, and the quality of those replies improves when owners brief it with well-structured ChatGPT prompts for gym owners.
 It also follows up with payment reminders before the trial date, reducing the no-shows that plague most trial programs.

 The key insight is that the AI does not need weeks of manual setup.
 It learns from existing content: the studio's website, prior conversations, and staff interactions.
 Staff keep communicating on the same channels.
 The result is a shared inbox where AI handles routine questions and staff step in for the conversations that need a human touch.